FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

      “return” will not work on a real(or test) blockchain, we will use events

-    an Event is used for return values from transactions, it is used externally to trigger functionality or used as a cheap data storage(better than save something inside the contract, gas cost wise).
+    an Event is used for return values from transactions, it is used externally to trigger functionality or used as a cheap data storage(better than saving something inside the contract, gas cost wise).
 They can allow interaction with the contract.

     Applications can subscribe and listen to these events through the RPC interface of an Ethereum client.

-    Storing data is extremely expensive ⇒ you can store data off-chain and story only a proof(hash), you can store data in another blockchain such as IPFS or store data in event logs if not necessary.
+    Storing data is extremely expensive ⇒ you can store data off-chain and store only a proof(hash), you can store data in another blockchain such as IPFS or store data in event logs if not necessary.

 - Transactions and Errors

     transactions are atomic, errors are “state reverting”.
-Errors mean something triggered an handled error like “require”, “assert”, “revert”.
-They cascade even between smart contracts and multiple functions, except for low level functions (address.send, ....).
+Errors mean something triggered a handled error like “require”, “assert”, “revert”.
+They cascade even between smart contracts and multiple functions, except for low-level functions (address.send, ....).

-    Catching mechanism are not present in Solidity.
-Usually you would do it on top of Solidity code.
+    Caching mechanisms are not present in Solidity.
+Usually, you would do it on top of Solidity code.

-    require will return remaining gas. assert consume all gas. assert used to validate invariants and build robust code. require used to validate user input.
+    require will return the remaining gas. assert consume all gas. assert used to validate invariants and build robust code. require used to validate user input.

-    “automatic” asserts are triggered in unexpected cases (out of bound index, division by 0, byshifting by negative amount, .....)
+    “automatic” asserts are triggered in unexpected cases (out of the bound index, division by 0, byshifting by a negative amount, .....)

-    “automatic” requires are triggered in specific cases (your contract receives ether without payable modifier, your contract receives ether at a getter function, ....)
+    “automatic” ‘requires’ are triggered in specific cases (your contract receives ether without the payable modifier, your contract receives ether at a getter function, ....)

 - Solidity structure

     polymorphism, you can inherit a contract or more like “ xContract is yContract, zContract, etc..”. using “super” you can access the base contract.

-    a modifier change the behavior of a function, useful to validate condition centrally, like ownership.
+    a modifier changes the behavior of a function, useful to validate condition centrally, like ownership.

     import files with contracts “import “filename””, “import * as symbolName from “filename””, “import {symbol1 as alias, symbol2} form “filename”” you can give alias to disambiguate.